EricTalv/airplane-site/README.md

-# airplane
+# About

-Built with Nuxt and VueJS
+This is primarily a front-end website.

+Technologies used:
+ - NuxtJS
+ - VueJS
+ - Bootstrap 4
+ - SVG's

 ## Build Setup